 - Working with others in the team

-- Helping children to deal with change
+- Helping young people to deal with change

 - Managing challenging behaviour